More about Tunku Abdul Rahman Marine Park

 The rest of Gaya is largely undeveloped and is mountainous terrain covered with dense tropical forest.

-Surprising numbers of wildlife can be found on the island including various bird species, monkeys, wild boar, snakes and lizards.
-Interesting plant and insect species also abound.
+Surprising numbers of wildlife inhabits the island including various bird species, monkeys, wild boar, snakes and lizards.
+Interesting plant and insect species abound.

 There are 3 resorts on Gaya.
 The Gayana Eco Resort and Bunga Raya Resort are both hidden in coves facing away from the city, whilst the recently opened Gaya Island Resort is on what used to be Hornbill Bay not far from Gayana Eco Resort.

-Along with the Sabah Parks head quarters in another cove along the island shore, lies the Downbelow dive station, launching point for great diving to be done around Gaya and in the rest of the park, as well as jungle trekking across the island.
+Along with the Sabah Parks headquarters in another cove along the island shore, lies the Downbelow dive station, a launching point for great diving around Gaya and in the rest of the park, as well as jungle trekking across the island.

 Day Tripper Points of Interest

 - Sabah Parks headquarters – starting point for Gaya island jungle trekking

 Of all the islands in the park – resorts aside – Manukan island is the most developed.